VAkarsh20/CS410CourseProject/server/README.md

   "genre": Array[movie] // similar movies in the same genre }

-The `limit` parameter can be used to limit how many movies are returned for _each_ category.
+The **optional** `limit` parameter can be used to limit how many movies are returned for _each_ category.
+By default, all movies that had a similarity score greater than `0` can be returned.